teerapap/grunt-protractor-runner/README.md

 After `npm install`, you need to run script `node_modules/protractor/bin/install_selenium_standalone` to download selenium to `selenium/`.

-Then run `grunt` to test the module.
-If it runs fine and opens chrome a couple of times without warnings or errors, it means success although it prints `0 tests, 0 assertions, 0 failures`.
+Then run `grunt` or `npm test` to test the module.
+You will encounter these.

+* It opens chrome a couple of times without warnings or errors.
+* A test task fails but the test process keeps alive and continues to the next test tasks.
+* It will launch the node debugger.
+You'll need to enter c a few times to progress through a few breakpoints, and then when it succeed, press Ctrl-c 2 times to exit the debugger to continue other test tasks.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).